jerome-nexedi/buildout/zc.recipe.egg_/src/zc/recipe/egg/README.rst

     requirement strings.
 Each string must be given on a separate line.

+patch-binary
+   The path to the patch executable.

+EGGNAME-patches
+   A new-line separated list of patchs to apply when building.

+EGGNAME-patch-options
+   Options to give to the patch program when applying patches.

+EGGNAME-patch-revision
+   An integer to specify the revision (default is the number of patches).

 find-links
    A list of URLs, files, or directories to search for distributions.